 Unilever Gets Serious About the Fake News Crisis

 Whether we like it or not, we are all in the midst of an unprecedented ‘fake news’ era.
-Shifting cultural and political tides have given rise to divisiveness, controversy, and false reporting on the social media landscapes we all love to hate and hate to love.
+Shifting cultural and political tides have given rise to divisiveness and false reporting on the social media landscapes.

 Trust is down, morale is low, and our faith in both branded and unbranded social media content is dwindling.
-It’s no surprise that the minds behind some of the world’s top advertising companies have started to fight back against the surge of false and misleading content shared on social media platforms.
+The world’s top advertising companies have started to fight against the surge of misleading content shared on social media.

 Just yesterday, Keith Weed, chief marketing head for Unilever, the world’s second largest advertiser, threatened to pull marketing spending from platforms that failed to take a stand against fake news and misleading content.

-Later today, Weed will deliver a formal warning at an advertising conference to tech companies that have failed to take steps to combat fake and destructive content polluting social media platforms.
-This new-found, no-nonsense approach from the marketing boss is correlated to foreign election meddling perpetuated by fake Russian accounts during the 2016 U.S. election season.
+Later today, Weed will deliver a formal warning at an advertising conference to tech companies.
+His statement calls out those that have failed to take steps to combat fake content polluting social media.
+This new-found approach from the marketing boss is correlated to foreign election meddling.
+Primarily perpetuated by fake Russian accounts during the 2016 U.S. election season.